sudosoph/docs/content/topic-guides/dynamic-caching.md

 Hole-punching is a design pattern that solves this problem by loading the authenticated and unauthenticated content for a single page with different requests.
 To implement hole-punching for a user account page, for example, you would configure the application to respond to such a request with the generic HTML document and other reusable resources, and then load the user-specific information with additional requests — either AJAX or ESI calls (Edge Side Includes).
 This way, you can cache the generic content and leave the authenticated content completely alone.

+## HTML Streaming

+No matter how session-specific and customized a page is, the head of the HTML document is the same for every user.
+From a website optimization perspective, anything that is reliably the same can be cached.
+HTML Streaming is a technique that leverages this consistent repetition of the head tag in order to optimize delivery.
+In particular, HTML Streaming offers extremely fast Time to First Byte, because regardless of the page our platform can serve the Head from cache no matter what

+In order to implement HTML streaming, we configure your section.io proxy stack to strip

 ## Summary

 ISE is a technique that is implemented at the section.io level and allows us to cache as many valid responses as possible.
 Hole-punching is a design pattern implemented on your origin application that separates authenticated and unauthenticated information into separate requests to allow for maximum caching.